dwayne-misc/ExpertLinkHub/replit.md

   - Updated schema across frontend/backend to support agreeToTerms field and privacyDate storage
   - Updated API endpoints (api/submit-expert.ts) and server methods (server/googleSheets.ts) to handle Column L
   - Experts sheet range updated from A:K to A:L throughout application
+  - Added Terms and Conditions and Privacy Policy links to footer on both home and register pages
+  - Fixed checkbox alignment with mt-1 class and leading-relaxed for better readability
 - **2025-11-05**: Updated branding assets and form improvements
   - Replaced logo with new ValuCompass Experts logo featuring compass star icon
   - Logo updated on both home page and registration page